draganako/RunningApp/README.md

 mvn clean install\
 mvn spring-boot:run

 Created tables can be seen at localhost:8888 with Adminer tool and populated by choosing SQL command option.
-These commands should be performed first, to enable creating new users:
+These commands should be performed first, to enable creating new users: <br>
-INSERT INTO roles(name) VALUES ('USER');
+INSERT INTO roles(name) VALUES ('USER'); <br>
 INSERT INTO roles(name) VALUES ('ADMIN');

 The web application is now available at localhost:8080/home.